-LCMI’s Community Development Center was opened on February 18th, 2014 in a small village in Southeast India.
+LCMI’s first Community Development Center was opened in February, 2014 in a small village in South India.

-The purpose of the Community Development Center is twofold.
+The purpose of Community Development Centers is twofold.
 The goal is to train women in a practical way so that they may be able to use that skill to generate income for their families.
-Through training, the Center is an avenue to share the gospel with the Hindu women who attend while equipping them with a vocational skill.
+In addition, CDC is an avenue to share the Gospel with all women who attend, while simultaneously equipping them with a vocational skill.

-The Community Development Centers are run by some of our ministry team members who train the women in practical sewing and tailoring skills, and equip them to begin supporting themselves.
-We do daily devotions at our tailoring centers, and our staff becomes close friends with these women is such a way that the women are willing to share personal cares with the staff and receive spiritual guidance from them by the grace of God.
+The Community Development Centers are run by some of our ministry team members who train the women in practical sewing and tailoring skills to equip them to begin supporting themselves.
+We do daily devotions at our tailoring centers and our staff often become close friends with these women in such a way that the women are willing to share personal cares with the staff and receive spiritual guidance from them, by the grace of God.

-The CDC training course is 4 months long, with 2 to 3 courses held each year.
+The CDC training course is 4 months long, and we offer this course up to three times each year.
 Before women graduate, they are evaluated on basic sewing skills, the ability to create and modify clothing patterns, and on the pieces they have created during the course of their training.
 LCMI changes the CDC locations after the planned courses are completed, so as not to flood an area with trained seamstresses.